FabricTOC/FabricTOC/docs/AdminGuide/KeyConcepts/Chaincode.md

 Has a version.

+Attribute based access control (ABAC) for chaincode, using attributes included in Fabric CA generated certificates.
+This provides another means of enforcing access control in chaincode.
+FAB-5346

 A chaincode may be upgraded any time by changing its version, which is part of the SignedCDS.
 Other parts, such as owners and instantiation policy are optional.
 However, the chaincode **name** must be the same; otherwise it would be considered as a totally different chaincode.

 Prior to upgrade, the new version of the chaincode must be installed on the required endorsers.
 Upgrade is a transaction similar to the instantiate transaction, which binds the new version of the chaincode to the channel.
 Other channels bound to the old version of the chaincode still run with the old version.
 In other words, the upgrade transaction only affects one channel at a time, the channel to which the transaction is submitted.